morphismz/morphismz.github.io/_pages/about.md

 Mathematics
 ======
 My interests in mathematics include higher category theory, homotopy theory, the foundations of mathematics, and bringing the two together.
 I am particularly interested by synthetic approaches to higher category theory and homotopy theory.
-I am fascinated by the process of categorification and how it higher structures that simply cannot be seen in set based mathematics.
+I am fascinated by the process of categorification and how it reveals higher structures that simply cannot be seen in set based mathematics.
 I favor univalent and structural approaches to the foundations of mathematics and I hope to help advance their prominence in the mathematical community.

 I am currently writing my senior thesis under the direction of [Professor Jonathan Wise](http://math.colorado.edu/~jonathan.wise/index.html).
 The tentative title of the thesis is *Eckmann-Hilton and The Hopf Fibration in Homotopy Type Theory*.
 I aim to write an elementary proof in the language of HoTT that the Eckmann-Hilton argument can be used to construct a generator of $\pi_3(\mathbb{S^2})$.